 If your company intranet doesn’t have a mobile app, you’re missing out on a huge feature that many employees want.
 These days, accessibility isn’t a request; it’s an expectation.
 When users are on the go, they want to carry their work with them.

 Perhaps a staff member is at a work convention and doesn’t have a laptop handy.
 Or maybe an unexpected meeting popped up and you need the name of a person who worked on a project.
+Or maybe you manage frontline workers who need on the spot access to specific forms or tools.

 Regardless of the situation, your digital workplace should fit in the palm of your hands.
 As long as the mobile intranet design is easy to navigate and has essential features, your staff will never be too far from their desk.